thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 IANA Considerations
 ===================

-This document defines a new IANA registry that, for each extension header, shall define:
+This document defines a new IANA registry that, for each extension header, shall provide:

 - the Type codepoint;
 - the Length size in bytes.